For most tree service companies, landing new leads is generally not as complicated as turning the new leads into bottom-line revenue for the business.

 “While we may not be the cheapest, we never cut any corners.
 If there is an issue/problem, which is extremely rare, we will send a team to fix the problem, without asking you any questions.
 With us, you will get exactly what you have paid for.
 Our team never stops, until you are 100% satisfied.”

 As you will soon figure out, most customers are willing to pay higher prices, when you justify them.

 Keep in mind that price is not the only objection.
-During the sales process, it is your job to figure out other objections that the new leads may have.
+During the tree service sales pitch process, it is your job to figure out other objections that the new leads may have.
 Similar to the example given above, come up with answers to justify the objections.

 When you can address the new leads’ objections before they even raise them, you will have them thinking that you already understand them.
 This will build both rapport and trust, leading to more closed deals and overall, increased revenue for the business.